raul23/book-analysis/notes.rst

 ----------

 ..
 URLs
+.. _How to extract text from pdf in python 3.7.3 (stackoverflow): https://stackoverflow.com/q/55767511
-.. _How to read simple text from a PDF file with Python?: https://stackoverflow.com/q/59894592
+.. _How to read simple text from a PDF file with Python? (stackoverflow): https://stackoverflow.com/q/59894592